 As time went on, I spent more time in the hospital than I did at the orphanage; it wasn't all bad; many of the doctors and nurses became my surrogate family.
 When I was seven, I overheard the doctor telling my caretaker that I had less than a year to live.
 However, I always had been a stubborn child, and I manage to eke out eight more years of life, but by the time I was 15, I gave up.
-I was exhausted; every day that I still lived seemed to be a fight if it wasn't leukemia, it was the brain tumors, it seemed that this body was defective somehow.
+I was exhausted; every day that I still lived seemed to be a fight.
+If it wasn't leukemia, it was the brain tumors, it seemed that this body was defective somehow.

-In another world On September 2, 1977, at exactly 4 in the afternoon, deep within the heart of St. Mungo, the wizarding hospital.
+In another world On September 2, 1977, at precisely 4 in the afternoon, deep within the heart of St. Mungo, the wizarding hospital.
 In the paternity ward, a young woman with golden hair gave birth to a son.
 Curiously, immediately after being born, the babe was silent and refused to make a sound, after the healer gave the child to his mother all swaddled up, she asked what the child's name was.
 After naming her son, the healer left, and a young man entered the room and asked to see the baby, after giving the baby to the young man, he spun the child around all excitedly.
 In response, the babe began wailing, and as he did so, the glass in the nearby windows shattered.

-Hundreds of miles away, high in a magical castle, there was a room that has not seen many visitors, an enormous leather-bound book lied upon a pedestal next to a heavily feathered quill.
-Moments after the glass shattered in the maternity ward at St. Mungo’s, the feather rose up and dipped itself into the inkwell.
+Hundreds of miles away, high in a magical castle, there was a room that has not seen many visitors, an enormous leather-bound book lay upon a pedestal next to a heavily feathered quill.
+Moments after the glass shattered in the maternity ward at St. Mungo's, the feather rose up and dipped itself into the inkwell.
 Afterward, the book opened, and the quill wrote the name, Alexander Nicola Fawley.
 When the quill was finished writing, the book snapped shut, and the feather floated back down to the pedestal, and the room was still once more.